tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-Through my piano images, I attempted to convey the journey from
+Through my piano images, I attempted to convey the journey from intimidation to peace in my interactions with the piano.
+When I was younger—and physically smaller, the visual business of

 ## 6 - Guitar